-The fasting day started great and continued by few moments were I really wanted to chew on something! especially after a phone call that had unexpected disappointing news.
+The fasting day started great, but then included moments where I really wanted to chew on something!
+This was especially so after a phone call that had unexpected or disappointing news.
 I noticed that my urge to eat increased after the emotional trigger happened.
-So I put into practice few breathing techniques to centre myself, it took about 3 minutes to get over the urge.
-Then, I could focus more in something creative and positive like finishing my new workshop presentation.
+So I put into practice a few breathing techniques to centre myself, which took about 3 minutes to get over the urge.
+Then, I could focus more on something creative and positive, like finishing my new workshop presentation.

-Science has proven when we do something we are not used to doing, when we stop any habit (including eating for a day), it creates a change in our nervous system, a new neuro pathway has to be created and new sensations in the body are experienced.
+Science has proven when we do something we are not used to doing, or when we stop any habit (including eating for a day), it creates a change in our nervous system.
+A new neuro-pathway has to be created and new sensations in the body are experienced.
 After, a new behaviour has a chance to emerge, therefore, new ideas and experiences follow.

 I am passionate about behaviour change, because is the precursor of changing reality (your reality).
 The more we do different things, we get a chance to experience different results.
 For that, we need a strong mind and continuous change of our usual patterns and neuropaths.

 I will continue with 1 day a week fasting and tomorrow I will start my day with an ocean swim at 5.15am every day until Christmas, I managed to convince my husband to join me and I'm so excited we can do this together!
-I can't wait to start. (please note: I find very hard to get in the cold water without a wetsuit even in summer time and specially in the mornings... so discomfort: here I come!
+I can't wait to start. (please note: I find it very hard to get in the cold water without a wetsuit (even in summer time) and especially in the mornings...
+So discomfort, here I come!

 Just over 12 years ago, I found myself struggling through the most challenging time in my life.
-I was in the process of a divorce, had severe depression, cried constantly, and could not focus on my work.
+I was in the process of a divorce, and was struggling with my day-to-day tasks.
 On a friend’s recommendation, and at one of my lowest points, I decided to try yoga as a last resort.

 Two weeks after starting my practice, to my surprise, I found that I could experience regular moments of peace and positivity, and I could relax my body and mind on command.
-I stopped crying, started having deep and restorative sleeps, and generally felt calmer and emotionally stable.
-Yoga had become my source of energy, the fuel for my wellbeing.
+My mood improved, I started having deep and restorative sleeps, generally felt calmer and emotionally stable.
+Yoga had become my source of energy, the fuel for my well-being.

 I know my experience of suffering is not unique.
 The Australian Bureau of Statistics reports that almost three million Australians live with depression and/or anxiety, which affects wellbeing, personal relationships, career and productivity.
 The suicide figures in the last decade have skyrocketed, and young people are now more likely to die from suicide than car accidents.
 It comes as no surprise to learn that GPs in Australia claim that over 60% of people seek medical advice because they are suffering from depression or anxiety.

-Next week is Mental Health Week in WA, which brings a great opportunity for us to raise awareness on these issues and share ideas that may help our community.
+Next week is Mental Health Week in WA, which brings a great opportunity for us to raise awareness of these issues and share ideas that may help our community.